JuliaCon/www.juliacon.org/2023/index.md

   <div class="row masonry" data-masonry='{ "itemSelector": ".grid-item", "percentPosition": true }'>
 ~~~

 \begin{box}{title="JuliaCon 2023", color="purple"}
-JuliaCon 2023 will be in-person at the Ray and Maria Stata Centre at the Massachusetts Institute of Technology, Cambridge, MA, USA.
-The conference will begin with a full day set of workshops on Tuesday, the 25th of July.
-Talks (and poster sessions) will be presented from Wednesday, the 26th, to Friday, the 28th of July.
-A hackathon for interested participants will be held on Saturday, the 29th of July.
+JuliaCon 2023 was held in-person at the Ray and Maria Stata Centre at the Massachusetts Institute of Technology, Cambridge, MA, USA.
+The conference began with a full day set of workshops on Tuesday, the 25th of July.
+Talks (and poster sessions) were presented from Wednesday, the 26th, to Friday, the 28th of July.
+A hackathon for interested participants was held on Saturday, the 29th of July.

-JuliaCon will be co-located with [JuMP-dev](https://jump.dev/meetings/jumpdev2023/), SciMLCon and [Professor Alan Edelman's 60th Birthday Celebration (ASE60)](https://math.mit.edu/events/ase60celebration/)*
+JuliaCon was co-located with [JuMP-dev](https://jump.dev/meetings/jumpdev2023/), SciMLCon and [Professor Alan Edelman's 60th Birthday Celebration (ASE60)](https://math.mit.edu/events/ase60celebration/)*
 \end{box}

-\begin{box}{title = "Welcome to JuliaCon!", color="dark-blue"}
-Attendees, welcome to Cambridge!
-Note that the registration desk for the conference will open on Tuesday on the ground floor of the Stata Center, right next to the Forbes family cafe.
-Just enter the Stata Centre from any entrance and walk towards the centre, and you'll be able to find it.

-Also, remember that you can get to MIT for free from the airport.
-Just take the SL1 bus from the airport, get off at South Station and take the red line towards Alewife.
-Get off at Kendall/MIT.

-Online attendees, you can follow the livestreamed talks at live.juliacon.org from Wednesday through Friday.
-\end{box}

-\begin{box}{title="In Person & Online Tickets", color="light-blue"}
-  Ticket sales are now live!
-[Order yours](/2023/tickets/) today!
+\begin{box}{title="JuliaCon Local Eindhoven, 2023", color="light-blue"}
+  [JuliaCon Local Eindhoven](https://juliacon.org/local/eindhoven2023/) will be a one day conference on 1 December, 2023.
+Colocated with Pydata Eindhoven, it will be held in-person at the High Tech Campus Conference Center in Eindhoven in the Netherlands
 \end{box}

 \begin{box}{title="Keynote Speakers", color="red"}